-Seeking treatment for alcoholism often requires a multi-pronged approach that uses both pharmaceuticals and counseling to help patients work toward sobriety by addressing both the mental patterns that feed addiction and the chemical and neurological processes that are making the brain prone to addiction.
+Seeking treatment for alcoholism and the symptoms of alcoholism often requires a multi-pronged approach that uses both pharmaceuticals and counseling to help patients work toward sobriety by addressing both the mental patterns that feed addiction and the chemical and neurological processes that are making the brain prone to addiction.
 One of the pharmaceutical drugs that many recovering alcoholics have found much success with is a drug called Vivitrol.

 Vivitrol: An Injectable Treatment for Alcoholism

 Vivitrol is an injectable drug that was approved for use in treating alcoholism in 2006.
-It was the first injectable drug approved for treatment of alcoholism, and is somewhat unique in that it only requires patients to receive a monthly dose.
+It was the first injectable drug approved for the treatment of alcoholism and is somewhat unique in that it only requires patients to receive a monthly dose.
 It is administered by a patient’s physician.

 Most Effective In Patients Who Abstain From Drinking